 Utility costs may change depending on system upgrades, such as adding air conditioning where it does not currently exist.

-about 4 hours ago, Independence Local Schools
+7 days ago, Independence Local Schools

 A new building would: » Reduce long-term maintenance costs due to new systems and finishes » Meet current HVAC and air-quality codes, providing a healthier learning environment Utility costs may change depending on system upgrades, such as adding air conditioning where it does not currently exist.